pgaskin/NickelMenu/README.md

 ## Compiling

-NickelTC is designed to be compiled with [NickelTC](https://github.com/pgaskin/NickelTC).
-To compile it with Docker/Podman, use `docker run --volume="$PWD:$PWD" --user="$(id --user):$(id --group)" --workdir="$PWD" --env=HOME --entrypoint=make --rm -it docker.io/geek1011/nickeltc:1.0 all koboroot`.
+NickelMenu is designed to be compiled with [NickelTC](https://github.com/pgaskin/NickelTC).
+To compile it with Docker/Podman, use `docker run --volume="$PWD:$PWD" --user="$(id --user):$(id --group)" --workdir="$PWD" --env=HOME --entrypoint=make --rm -it ghcr.io/pgaskin/nickeltc:1.0 all koboroot`.
 To compile it on the host, use `make CROSS_COMPILE=/path/to/nickeltc/bin/arm-nickel-linux-gnueabihf-`.

 <!-- TODO: a lot more stuff -->